datastax/labs/dse-early-adopter-release/20200107/graph/graph-docs/DeprecatedFeatures.md

 In Classic Engine graphs `Duration` is represented by `java.time.Duration`.

-In Native Engine graphs `Duration` is represented by `com.datastax.driver.core.Duration`.
+In Core Engine graphs `Duration` is represented by `com.datastax.driver.core.Duration`.

 ## Query caching
 In Classic there was the the option to set graph and vertex queries to be cached.
-This is no longer an option in Native Engine graphs.
+This is no longer an option in Core Engine graphs.
 We may add caching ability in a subsequent release.

 ## TTL support
-TTL support via schema currently requires users set this via CQL in Native Engine graphs.
+TTL support via schema currently requires users set this via CQL in Core Engine graphs.
 This is a feature that will be added in a subsequent release.

 ## External ID construction
-Native Engine does not support external ID construction and IDs must be obtained directly from elements if they are to be used for lookups.
+Core Engine does not support external ID construction and IDs must be obtained directly from elements if they are to be used for lookups.

 ```g.V(id)```